mui/mui-x/docs/data/data-grid/row-pinning/row-pinning.md

 :::warning
 Just like the `rows` prop, `pinnedRows` prop should keep the same reference between two renders.
-Otherwise, the Grid will re-apply heavy work like sorting and filtering.
+Otherwise, the Data Grid will re-apply heavy work like sorting and filtering.
 :::

 ## Controlling pinned rows